miggyval/elec3001_lab_01/README.md

 ### Learning Outcomes
 By the end of this experiment, you should be able to:
-- describe the signal path from ADC to DSP to DAC,
+- describe the signal path from ADC to DSP to DAC
-- explain the meaning of the memoryless system $y[n] = f(x[n])$,
+- explain the meaning of the memoryless system $y[n] = f(x[n])$
-- distinguish between raw and filtered analogue input channels,
+- distinguish between raw and filtered analogue input channels
-- relate changes in sample rate to reconstruction quality and aliasing effects,
+- relate changes in sample rate to reconstruction quality and aliasing effects
 - explain why some DSP modifications can cause clipping or overflow.